Kathy Maister's Start Cooking

 nutmeg flavor in mashed potatoes turns it from mashed potatoes into pure unmitigated comfort food.

-Jon Sacker
+Jon Sacker said:

-One tip I got relates to washing up your utensils’ after mashing potatoes.
+One tip I got relates to washing up your utensils after mashing potatoes.

-The ting is that potatoes are very starchy and if you rinse them in hot water, the starch sets like glue.
+The thing is that potatoes are very starchy and if you rinse them in hot water, the starch sets like glue.
 However, if you rinse off the worst of the mash before in old water before you wash your things it all comes of beautifully.

-Kathy Maister
+Kathy Maister said:

 Will, when I was a child, my mom always mashed potatoes using a food mill.
 They always came out creamy and smooth and delicious.
 I was just reading a catalogue that had for sale, the exact same food mill my mom used.
 The price was $79.
 Yikes!
 That’s a lot of money for someone just starting out!